Lowell D. Holmes Museum of Anthropology: Research

 The Holmes Museum sponsors a wide range of research and academic programs.
 There are a number of students in the museum studies program and several on-going and potential student research projects.
-For example: a number of students have requested to base their master's degree Projects on the Asmat collection.
+For example: a number of students have requested to base their master's degree projects on the Asmat collection.

-During the summer of 2003, students, led by the museum director Jerry Martin, traveled to the Guatemalan highlands to collect Mayan weavings and fiesta dance masks and study their symbolism and impact on the local indigenous populations.
+During the summer of 2003, students, led by museum director Jerry Martin, traveled to the Guatemalan highlands to collect Mayan weavings and fiesta dance masks and study their symbolism and impact on the local indigenous populations.
 The objects they collect will become part of the museum's expanding contemporary Mayan ethnographic collection.

 During the summer of 2007, the museum director and an anthropology graduate student returned to the Asmat region of New Guinea to produce videos to be used in an Asmat website.
 This website integrates text, video and audio in order to create a multimedia educational resource for the public.
 They also gathered footage in the Korowai cultural area.